surajnaik90/ai/README.md

 ---

 ## 📂 Repository Structure
 ```
 ai/
 │
 ├── use_cases/                    # Example projects for various AI use cases
 ├── agents/                       # Agent architectures and frameworks
 ├── mcps/                         # Model Context Protocol implementations and docs
 ├── pipelines/                    # Multi Component Pipeline examples and templates
+├── github-copilot-sdlc-usecases/ # SDLC-related use cases for GitHub Copilot
 ├── docs/                         # Additional documentation and guides
 └── README.md                     # This file
 ```

 ---